MiBiPreT-FieldSites/project-template/README.md

 ### Basic structure
 We suggest to organize your repository in the given structure:
-- `data/` - here you place your input data (add subfolders, if appropriate, see below)
+- `data/` - *here you place your input data (add subfolders, if appropriate, see below)*
     - data.csv
-- `docs/` - marcdown-files containing your documentation
+- `docs/` - *Markdown-files containing your documentation*
-    |- doc.md
+    - doc.md
-- `notebooks/` - here your examples notebooks are stored (add subfolders, if appropriate)
+- `notebooks/` - *here your examples notebooks are stored (add subfolders, if appropriate)*
-    | - prototype-notebook.ipynb
+     - prototype-notebook.ipynb
-- `results/` - here your computed results and plots are stored (add subfolders, if appropriate)
+- `results/` - *here your computed results and plots are stored (add subfolders, if appropriate)*
-    |- results.csv
+    - results.csv
 - `scripts/`  - here place all your python scripts
-    - `analysis/` - all scripts for data analysis, modelling etc, ideally in the form of functions and classes
+    - `analysis/` - *all scripts for data analysis, modelling etc, ideally in the form of functions and classes*
         - analysis.py
-    - `data/` - all scripts for data manipulation, such loading, clean-up, preprocessing
+    - `data/` - *all scripts for data manipulation, such loading, clean-up, preprocessing*
         - data.py
-    - `tests/` - scripts to test your main functionality (from `analysis/`)
+    - `tests/` - *scripts to test your main functionality (from `analysis/`)*
         - test_analysis.py
-    - `visualize/` - scripts for data and results visualization (e.g. figures in publications)
+    - `visualize/` - *scripts for data and results visualization (e.g. figures in publications)*
         - visualize.py
 - CITATION.cff - specify your credentials for citation here
 - environment.yml